 have better social skills

-I chose to become a Certified Gottman Therapist because I believe that the health of our primary relationships impacts our overall health in many ways, and I want to give couples the best skills , tools, and perspective possible to improve their relationships.
-The Gottman Method is based on 40 years of research with thousands of couples.
-While we are all special in certain ways, the research shows that an overwhelming number of couples benefit from very specific behaviors, habits, and attitudes that help them survive and thrive when inevitable life stresses appear.
+I chose to become a Certified Gottman Therapist because I believe that the health of our primary relationships significantly impacts our overall health and well-being.
+I want to give couples the best skills , tools, and perspective possible to have the healthiest relationships they can.
+The Gottman Method of couples therapy is based on 40 years of research with thousands of couples.
+While all couples struggle at times with issues such as illness, finances, careers, or parenting, Gottman’s research shows a clear difference in the way that some couples respond to these struggles.
+After looking at the communication and behavioral patterns of thousands of couples, Gottman has identified distinct communication patterns, behaviors and skills that couples in healthy satisfying relationships are using.
+In addition, he has identified the patterns that are most likely to lead to divorce.

-The key components of Gottman therapy are teaching couples how to use these skills and behaviors, and then providing guidance and support as they learn to apply the skills to have a closer, more intimate relationship.
+The good news is that once couples become aware of the communication patterns that need changing, they often find that change is possible.
+The key components of Gottman therapy are identifying the areas of relationship that need strengthening, teaching couples how to use these communications skills and behaviors, and then providing guidance and support as they learn to apply the skills to have a closer, more intimate relationship.

 The Gottman Method